 It’s safe to say we’re being manipulated anytime we hear this phrase being uttered.
 It’s perfectly normal to go out of our way to make someone we love happy, but there comes a point where boundaries must be drawn—and if they’re not, toxic people will take advantage of that.

 There comes a point where boundaries must be drawn and if they’re not, toxic people will take advantage of that.

 Reserving the right to express our appreciation, fondness, and respect in ways that are comfortable for us is a must for our well-being.
 Allowing others to choose the ways which are acceptable for us to show our love will ultimately hurt us in the long run.

 Personal growth and improvement is something that will make harmful people uncomfortable because they haven’t developed the necessary tools to do the same.
 They tend to thrive on control—so when they see us in an unfamiliar light, they’ll disdainfully let us know we’re not the people we used to be.
 What they may not realize is that’s a huge compliment; staying stagnant is nothing to be proud of.
 So upon hearing this, maybe a simple “thank you” is all that person needs to hear.

 “I’m not going to apologize for that.”

 Admitting our wrongdoings is no one’s favorite pastime, but toxic people take this a step further.
-They’ll often justify their unsavory actions, insisting their buttons were pushed, we did something to offend first, or convince us they didn’t even do anything wrong in the first place.
+They’ll often justify their unsavory actions by insisting their buttons were pushed or we did something to offend them first.
+Or they might try to convince us they didn’t even do anything wrong in the first place.

 Toxic people often don’t believe they’re responsible for apologizing, and may even think themselves above the law in a sense.